-• We do not allow alterations.
+We do not allow alterations.
 Per the lease you agreed to rent the property as-is.
+You should also not be painting anything in the garage or on the driveway... overspray is a real problem resulting in charges to the tenant.